spatie/crypto/README.md

 use Spatie\Crypto\PrivateKey;
 use Spatie\Crypto\PublicKey;

-// generating a key pair
+// generating an RSA key pair
 [$privateKey, $publicKey] = (new KeyPair())->generate();

 // when passing paths, the generate keys will be written those paths